muir/nject/README.md

 ### Development status

-This repo represents continued development of of Blue Owl's [nject](https://github.com/BlueOwlOpenSource/nject) base.
-Blue Owl's code has been in production use for years but has been unchanged for years.
+This repo represents continued development of Blue Owl's [nject](https://github.com/BlueOwlOpenSource/nject) base.
+Blue Owl's code has been in production use for years and has been unchanged for years.

 This version is not yet in production use.